nutti/Blender-Add-on-Manager/README.md

 This application has features as follows.

-* Search add-ons released on GitHub (about 2,000 add-ons are avaliable)
+* Search add-ons released on GitHub (more than 2,000 add-ons are avaliable)
 * Manage add-ons
   * Install add-on released on GitHub
   * Uninstall add-on which is already installed (only **External** support level)